-It’s important, though, to identify the key phases/stages your sales staff goes through when making a sale in order improve efficiency and increase your success rate.
-Having a well defined cycle will also make it a lot easier when onboarding new sales associates, for having your process ready and defined will simplify explaining how things work.
+It’s important, though, to identify the key phases/stages your sales staff goes through when making a sale in order to improve efficiency and increase your success rate.
+Having a well-defined cycle will also make it a lot easier when onboarding new sales associates, for having your process ready and defined will simplify explaining how things work.

 As we’ve stated above, no sales cycle is identical to another.
 There are, however, a few common elements that’ll appear in most of them, and working with these may be a good starting point to define your own.